hereariim/manini/README.md

 #### Tutorial

-Please, you can learn better if you watch a video tutorial below: (link will be presented soon)
+Please, you can learn better if you watch a video tutorial below.

 Presentation video of the context where the plugin was developped : [MANINI Napari Plugin Part 1](https://www.youtube.com/watch?v=ltbMIhApwRk)